davidct6/TLE-Orbit-Propagator/README.md

 Call the SatelliteApp.mlapp on your command terminal in matlab and you are ready to go.

 ## Future additions
 In the future I will add the different types of antennas as well as their radiation lobe view in 3D.
 Athmospheric scintillation and Rain/cloud attenuations.
+The feeder losses and the temperature related losses as well as Boltzmann constant loss are not yet taken into account.